Dead Wrong (song)

 "Dead Wrong" is a song by American rapper The Notorious B.I.G. featuring fellow American rapper Eminem, taken from the former's third overall album, Born Again.
 The song features background vocals from Diddy and it was released as a single posthumously in 1999.

 Critical reception

 It was received positively by music critics.
-Rolling Stone wrote a positive overview: "The only real find here is the awesome "Dead Wrong," which shows B.I.G. in his prime."
+Reviewing the Born Again album, Rolling Stone wrote a positive overview: "The only real find here is the awesome 'Dead Wrong', which shows B.I.G. in his prime."
 A.V.
 Club wrote that Eminem is a highlight.

+In 2024, Rolling Stone ranked "Dead Wrong" at number seven on their list of "The 50 Greatest Eminem Songs".

 Music video

-The video was set out in a similar manner to Tupac's song "Changes", which was released in 1998, in the fact that it features clips of Biggie performing live, in interviews, clips of his music videos and showing pictures of him.
+The video was set out in a similar manner to Tupac Shakur's song "Changes", which was released in 1998, in the fact that it features clips of Biggie performing live, in interviews, clips of his music videos and showing pictures of him.
 Eminem appears in the video in a separate clip, rapping his lyrics in the style of a freestyle video submission.
-The YouTube version of the video doesn't feature him.
+The YouTube version of the video does not feature him.